mist64/cbmbus_doc/7 JiffyDOS.md

 The device can delay this step as long as it wishes, e.g. to read data from the media.

-If there is more data, the protocol switches to byte receive mode (step B0), otherwise it continues with step E3.
+If there is more data (!EOI), the protocol switches to byte receive mode (step B0), otherwise it continues with step E3.

 #### E3: Device signals no error within 1100 µs – hold for 100 µs
 ![](docs/cbmbus/jiffydos-28.png =601x131)

 In the case of the end of the transmission (EOI), the final step is for the device to signal whether there was an error or whether this is the regular end of the file.

-If there is no error, the device pulls CLK and holds it for 100 µs no later than after 1100 µs, otherwise, it keeps CLK released for 1100 µs.
+If there is no error, the device pulls CLK and holds it for 100 µs within the next 1100 µs, otherwise, it keeps CLK released for 1100 µs.
 (The DATA line was already released in the previous step, because DATA = 0 signaled EOI.)

 ### LOAD: Byte Receive

-After the device has indicated that there is more data, the protocol goes into the "Byte Receive" mode, which can transmit zero or more data bytes.
+After the device has indicated that there is more data, both peers switch to the "Byte Receive" mode of the protocol, which can transmit zero or more data bytes.

 ![](docs/cbmbus/jiffydos-load-receive.png =601x167)